jay-kj-woo/RoboND-DeepLearning-Project/README.md

 # Conclusions and Future Work #
 In this project, Fully Convolutional Network has been designed to identify and locate the target hero from the scene.
 With the provided data, I was able to achieve a final score of 41.9%.
 To improve the score, we need more data of showing the target in different angles and sitances to train our model better.

+Current FCN model only works with human objects, however, we can extend our model to detect any other object without changing the overall model structure.
+We simply need dataset which now masks the labels of other desired objects and retrain our model with these data.